orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 4. run the installer: e.g. `./ZED_SDK_Tegra_L4T35.4_v4.0.8.zstd.run
 5. verify/accept the install paths for the required modules (e.g. ZED Hub module, AI module, samples, Python library):
     - ZED samples are very useful to get started.
 This can be installed on the M.2 drive to save a bit of space
-    - the Python library is required for the xamples to follow
+    - the Python library is required for the examples to follow

 To verify:
 1. notice several commands are now available, such as: